Udmurt

 sg

-‘Petja runs our town.’
+‘Petja runs our village.’

 Valency pattern: